-(infusion Syzygium cumini)
+(infusio Syzygium cumini)

 from AMAZON HERBS®

-Used in enlargement of the spleen and as a diuretic.
+Also used in enlargement of the spleen and as a diuretic.

-In treatment of lung problems such as bronchitis and asthma.
+It has along tradition in the treatment of lung problems such as bronchitis and asthma.

 The leaves are antibacterial while the bark is used against inflammations.